 - Panels (between three and five panellists);

 - Poster presentations (particularly welcome from early career researchers).

 Proposals (up to 400 words for papers and poster presentations, and up to 800 words for panels) should describe the issue(s) the presentation will address as well as the conceptual or theoretical framework guiding the research or policy questions and the type of data for the analysis.

-They should also indicate the names, affiliations and mail address of presenters (in case there are several presenters, of the corresponding presenter).
+Proposals must indicate the names, affiliations and mail address of presenters (in case there are several presenters, the address of the corresponding presenter).

 Submissions will be peer-reviewed and the result communicated to proposers within two weeks of submission.